5 min read

 Indigenous relations tip:

 Indigenous Peoples are not mere stakeholders.
 They have rights that, if impacted, can tie your work up in the courts.
-Avoid the use of stakeholder in your conversations with Indigenous Peoples.
+Avoid the use of "stakeholders" in your conversations with Indigenous Peoples.

 The right to this relationship is recognized in the Declaration in article #25: